ThePhD/sol2/docs/source/tutorial/getting-started.rst

 		return 0;
 	}

-If you're interested in integrating Sol with a project that already uses some other library or Lua in the codebase, check out the :doc:`existing example<existing>` to see how to work with Sol when you add it to a project (the existing example covers ``require`` as well)!
+If you're interested in integrating sol with a project that already uses some other library or Lua in the codebase, check out the :doc:`existing example<existing>` to see how to work with sol when you add it to a project (the existing example covers ``require`` as well)!

 .. note::